dvexamples/linux-howto/Secure Boot/Readme.md

 # Install New Keys in setup mode
+In setup mode BIOS allows write into PK, KEK, DB and DBX without any sign.
+But once you write PK key, the Setup Mode will be switched off and KEK, DB and DBX can be updated with the signed data only.

 To write new key in setup mode we can use the following command
 ```bash
 efi-updatevar -e -f FILE.esl VAR